Integrating with Office 365

 An enterprise can configure Office 365 to use ADFS.
 For details refer to the Microsoft website.

 If an Enterprise implements single sign-on (SSO) and the users attempt to access Office 365, the application utilises the ADFS servers to check if the users should be granted access or not.
-Technology behind Office 365 redirects the user to the Enterprise’ ADFS servers containing a redirect with a SAML authentication request.
+The technology behind Office 365 redirects the user to the Enterprise’s ADFS servers containing a redirect with a SAML authentication request.
 The ADFS server interprets this request and can either:

 A) Prompt the user to supply their username and password and if these credentials are correct, it redirects the user back to Office 365 with a SAML assertion allowing Office 365 to grant the user access